PrefectHQ/prefect/docs/orchestration/integrations/pagerduty.md

 # PagerDuty + Prefect

-Using the PagerDuty integration with Prefect, you can receive PagerDuty alerts based on events raised by your Flow runs and agents.
+Using the PagerDuty integration with Prefect, you can receive PagerDuty alerts based on events raised by your Flow runs and Agents.

 ## Integration benefits

 * Notify on-call responders based on Prefect automation rules.
-* Send event data from Prefect with links to the flow run and agents that triggered the event.
+* Send event data from Prefect with links to the flow run and Agent that triggered the event.
 * Create high- and low-urgency incidents based on the severity of the event from the Prefect event payload.
-* Create multiple integrations in a PagerDuty service for corresponding Prefect flows and agents.
+* Create multiple integrations in a PagerDuty service for corresponding Prefect flows and Agents.
 * Use a single integration key to create multiple actions that can be used by many automation rules in Prefect.

 ## How it works

-You can define [automations](/orchestration/concepts/automations.html) for flow runs and agents, then be alerted in PagerDuty.
-Automations can be set up to notify about flow run state changes, SLAs on scheduled flow runs, and the health of agents.
+You can define [automations](/orchestration/concepts/automations.html) for flow runs and Agents, then be alerted in PagerDuty.
+Automations can be set up to notify about flow run state changes, SLAs on scheduled flow runs, and the health of Agents.

 With the PagerDuty + Prefect integration you can set up actions for one or more PagerDuty integration keys, then assign those actions to the automations.
 If a Prefect automation is triggered, Prefect sends an alert to the incident queue in PagerDuty.

 ## Requirements

-The PagerDuty integration requires Prefect automation, which are supported in the [Prefect Cloud Standard or Enterprise plans](https://www.prefect.io/pricing/).
+The PagerDuty integration requires Prefect automations, which are supported in the [Prefect Cloud Standard or Enterprise plans](https://www.prefect.io/pricing/).

 Teams using [Role Based Access Controls (RBAC)](/orchestration/rbac/overview.html) need to set appropriate User level permissions to create, update, and delete automations.